PacificBiosciences/PacBioFileFormats/SpecRevisionProtocol.rst

    with the revision by:

       - merging the spec revision pull request;
-      - record the items in the plan of action as bugs in bugzilla and begin implementation work
+      - record the items in the plan of action as stories in jira and begin implementation work

 Suggested order-of-updates
 ==========================